Call signs in Asia: Pakistan

-The International Telecommunication Union has assigned Pakistan the cal signs APA through to ASZ.
+The International Telecommunication Union has assigned Pakistan the callsigns APA through to ASZ.
 It has divided all countries into three regions; Pakistan is located in ITU Region 3.
 These regions are further divided into two competing zones, the ITU and the CQ.

 The Pakistan Amateur Radio Society (PARS), a national non-profit organization for amateur radio enthusiasts, does not assigns call signs but call signs are assigned by Pakistan Telecommunication Authority (PTA).
 The PARS operates a QSL bureau for amateur radio operators in contact with amateur radio operators in other countries, and supports amateur radio operating awards and radio contests.
 The Pakistan Amateur Radio Society represents the interest of Pakistan amateur radio operators before national and international regulatory authorities.
 PARS is the national member society representing Pakistan in the International Amateur Radio Union.

 Philippines

+Broadcast stations

-The National Telecommunications Commission assigns the following call sign prefixes from the international series to Philippine broadcasting stations depending on the location of their license:
+The National Telecommunications Commission assigns the following call sign prefixes to Philippine broadcasting stations (television and radio) depending on the location of their license: